Virginia Form 760 Instructions

 Complete a new return using the corrected figures, as if it were the original return.
 Do not make any adjustments to the amended return to show that you received a refund or paid a balance due as the result of the original return.
 Use the worksheet for amended returns below to determine if you are due a refund or if any additional tax due should be paid with your amended return.
 If your amended return results in additional tax due, interest must be paid on the tax you owe from the due date of your original return to the date that the amended return is filed or postmarked.

 Fill in the oval on the front of Form 760, indicating that this is an amended return.
-Also, fill in the oval on the front of the return if the amended return is the result of a net operating loss (NOL) carryback.
-General instructions for computing the NOL can be obtained from the Laws, Rules and Decisions Section of the Department's website at www.policylibrary.tax.virginia.gov.
-Select 23VAC10-110-80 and 23VAC10-110-81 located in Chapter 110, Individual Income Tax, Virginia Tax Administrative Code.
+Also, fill in the additional oval on the front of the return if the amended return is the result of a net operating loss (NOL) carryback.
+General instructions for computing the NOL can be obtained from the Laws, Rules and Decisions Section of the Department's website at www.lrd.tax.virginia. gov. Select the Virginia Tax Administrative Code link, then 23VAC10-110-80 and 23VAC10-110-81 located in Chapter 110, Individual Income Tax.
 Attach a complete copy of your amended federal return, if applicable.

 Residency Status and Choosing the Right Form to File

 - There are two types of Virginia residents: domiciliary and actual.

 - A domiciliary resident of another state may also be an actual resident of Virginia.

 - Virginia residency may be either full-year or part-year.

 - A nonresident of Virginia may be required to file a Virginia return.